roey-weizman/Robotics--Simple-Actions-Menu-for-KOMODO/README.md

 In this program we build a simple textual user interface that asks for a command number and performs the appropriate command.
 There are four commands you need to implement in this order:
-Move forward
+Move forward,
-Turn around
+Turn around,
-Distance to red object
+Distance to red object,
-Find red object
+Find red object.

 (1) Move forward moves the robot forward 50cm if there is no obstacle that is closer than 50 cm.
 Otherwise, the robot does not move.